 Plastic pipes carry our drinking water safely and efficiently, and remove sewerage from our homes.

 Many children’s toys are made of plastics, endowing them with strength, light weight, versatility and malleability, and contributing to child safety.

-Personal protective equipment (PPE), such as firemen’s helmets and suits, rely on special plastics for their protection.
+Personal protective equipment (PPE), such as face masks and firemen’s helmets and suits, rely on special plastics for their protection.